umair-saeed/Building-RESTful-APIs-with-Flask/README.md

 > These super simple API example are to remind myself when I need to revisit Flask.
 > I used Postman as a front-end
 >
+### WHat did I used in this demo
-> >jsonify used to return JSON instead of text.
+* jsonify used to return JSON instead of text.